MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/how-Teams-live-share-works.md

 * Show how to send use EphemeralEvent through a simple notification example.
 * EphemeralEvent makes sending any JSON message to every client in the session.
-* This is not a stateful component, meaning if messages are missed, they are gone for good.
+* This isn't a stateful component, meaning if messages are missed, they're gone for good.

 **Sample code - EphemeralEvent**